 Vision My Future Goal-setting, visioning and self-belief.
 A unique coaching programme using a sci-fi adventure movie and business mentors.
 Designed for students aged 13 /14 who are facing greater freedoms and being asked to make decisions in and out of school about their future.
 Students will realise how much control they have over their future and why action steps taken now are critical in helping achieve success and happiness.
 This programme can be tailored in various ways with a range of resources that can be led by teachers to fit English or Drama curriculum or combined with support from business volunteers to acheive Gatsby Benchmark objectives.

+For students aged 13/14.
 Teams of six students are led by a trained business volunteer to explore how action steps taken now impact later in life.
 A fun event that helps students see the importance of a balance in elements of life.
-They take decisions for different characters to build a life story from 13 to 25.
-The day ends with presentations by life-size puppets.
-All the puppets are 25 year old and have life experiences to share explaining how they achieved or failed to achieved success and happiness.
-Students go on to plan action steps for their own lives to help them achieve a foundation for future success and happiness.
+They will play a board game and collaborate on decisions that builds a character from age 13 to 25.
+Students go on to stage presentations by creating life-size puppets to represent the 25 year old character they created in the game.
+These characters must explain the action steps they took early in life to explain how they achieved or failed to achieve success and happiness.
+Students go on to plan action steps for their own lives that could help them achieve a foundation for future success and happiness.